SALC 2.0

 In December 2022, the San Diego County Local Agency Formation Commission (LAFCO), in partnership with the County of San Diego’s (County) Planning & Development Services Department, was awarded a $450,000 Sustainable Agricultural Lands Conservation (SALC) planning grant as a major extension of the previous SALC grant work.
 The SALC Program is part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.

-At this meeting, staff will present an overview of the project and the approach to selecting focal crops for the market and gap analysis, as well as provide an opportunity for you to ask questions and provide your thoughts on the project.
+At this meeting, staff presented an overview of the project and the approach to selecting the focal crops for the market and gap analysis.
+Participants asked questions and provided their thoughts on the project.

 Subscribe to Project Updates